manhhoang/Programming-Is-Awesome/README.md

 ***********

 ## Architecture
+- [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) - In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 - [Microservices](https://en.wikipedia.org/wiki/Microservices) - Microservices is a specialisation of and implementation approach for distributed architectures used to build flexible, independently deployable software systems.
 - [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming) - Reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale.
 - [Lambda Architecture](http://lambda-architecture.net/) - Lambda architecture is a data-processing architecture designed to handle massive quantities of data by taking advantage of both batch- and stream-processing.